Analytical Lead/Research Fellow

 I'm an honorary data analyst with NHS Grampian, currently supporting the COVID response.

 I'm on the editorial board at Scientific Data, an open-access journal that advances the sharing and reuse of scientific data.
-I'm also on the editorial board of Scientific Reports, supporting their launch of Registered Reports.

 I'm the local lead for the UK Reproducibility Network at the University of Aberdeen.